voegtlel/jtabletpresenter/README.md

  * `shortcut.tools.document.new.*`: New Document (clear all)
  * `shortcut.tools.document.clearPdf.*`: Clear the background PDF
  * `shortcut.tools.document.openPdf.*`: Open a PDF for the background
+ * `shortcut.tools.screenshotArea.*`: Take a screenshot of an area of the screen
+ * `shortcut.tools.screenshotFull.*`: Take a screenshot of a selectable screen
+ * `shortcut.tools.screenshotDirect.*`: Take a screenshot of the screen under the cursor
  * `shortcut.next.*`: Next page
  * `shortcut.previous.*`: Previous page
  * `shortcut.undo.*`: Undo